chander/fusionpbx/README.md

   1. Go to Firewall -> Aliases and add an alias, called "Flowroute" with the following IP addresses/networks:
       * 216.115.69.144/32, 147.75.65.192/28, 34.226.36.32/28, 34.210.91.112/28, 147.75.60.160/28
       * Check with Flowroute for their latest IP address list.
-  1. Go to Firewall -> NAT and add a new TCP/UDP rule that allows inbound packets from alias "Flowroute" on the WAN to the IP of the FusionPBX host (note that the host will need a static IP Address.)
+  1. Go to Firewall -> NAT, Port Forwards and add a new TCP/UDP rule that allows inbound packets from alias "Flowroute" on the WAN to the
+      IP of the FusionPBX host (note that the host will need a static IP Address.)

       * Interface: WAN
-      * Protocol: TCP/UDP
+      * Protocol: UDP
       * Source: Single host or alias -> Flowroute
       * Source Port Range: Any
       * Destination: Any